 From Flag stops: Unless you purchased your round trip tickets in advance, flagstop tickets originating from either Needleton or Elk Park must be purchased from the conductor (exact fare) at the point of origin on a space-available basis.
-Unless you have a current Season Pass there is a $10 freight charge per backpack.
+Unless you have a current Season Pass there is a freight charge per backpack ($15).

 DURANGO DEPARTURES: Gear must be loaded in the boxcar 45 minutes prior to departure to allow you to be in your seats before the final boarding call.
 When departing from Durango, you must be in your assigned seat at least one half hour before train departure!
 Unoccupied seats will be sold as a “no-show”.
 Failure to have gear loaded by the appointed time could cause you to lose your seats.

-SILVERTON DEPARTURES: You will be booked on one of the afternoon trips out of Silverton and arrive at Elk Park flag stop about 30 minutes later and at Needleton Bridge flag stop about one hour after leaving Silverton.
-Only certain trains are designated for specific flag stops.
-Please refer to the Short Stop Table to determine which train will be stopping at your desired flag stop on the date you will be boarding.
+SILVERTON DEPARTURES: You will be booked on one of the afternoon trips out of Silverton and arrive at Elk Park flag stop about 30 minutes after leaving Silverton.
+The only southbound option for wilderness access will be Elk Park.
+There is no southbound wilderness drop offs for Needleton.
+Only the Silverton Diesel Train is designated for flag stops.
+Please refer to the Short Stop Table (to be added) to determine which train will be stopping at your desired flag stop on the date you will be boarding.
 Be sure to check for both your SOUTHBOUND and NORTHBOUND trips!

 SEATING: You will be booked SPACE in a standard-class car but specific seat assignments will be provided by the conductor when you board the train.

-Unless you have a current Season Pass OR originate in Silverton, there will be a $10.00 freight charge per backpack.
-Please inform reservation agent at time of booking as to the number of backpacks in your party.
+Unless you have a current Season Pass OR originate in Silverton, there will be a freight charge per backpack.
+Please inform a reservation agent at time of booking as to the number of backpacks in your party.
+Groups can not exceed 15.
 Packs will be loaded and stored in a boxcar under the supervision of the train crew.
 Other articles such as groceries and extra equipment will be also be handled as freight and additional charges will apply based on weight.
-To prevent damage to your own and other's equipment, we require objects such as ice axes, crampons, and fishing equipment to be enclosed in a protective covering.
+To prevent damage to your own and other’s equipment, we require objects such as ice axes, crampons, and fishing equipment to be enclosed in a protective covering.
 All freight items must be properly tagged with ownership and destination.

 Passengers are not permitted to carry firearms on the train.
 Backpackers and hunters may arrange for firearms to be transported as freight.
 Please contact Special Handling in the Reservation Office at 970-385-8832 to make arrangements.